jaidisido/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating-aws-with-python

-# Repository for AWS python automation tutorial
+Repository for *AWS python automation tutorial*

+## 01-webotron

+Webotron is a script that will sync a local directory to an s3 bucket.